 Effective Retirement Age

-No major changes in the expected effective retirement age
+No change in effective retirement age

 Effective retirement age in the earnings-related pension scheme

 Expected effective retirement age for 25-year-olds and 50-year-olds